Nolan Gorman Player Props: Cardinals vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.7 K/9 to lead the league.
+- The pitching staff for the Twins has a collective 9.6 K/9 to pace MLB.

-- The Twins have the sixth-ranked team ERA across all MLB pitching staffs (3.87).
+- The Twins' 3.85 team ERA ranks fifth among all MLB pitching staffs.

-- In his most recent time out on Tuesday against the Seattle Mariners, the right-hander tossed seven innings, allowing two earned runs while surrendering six hits.
+- The righty last appeared on Wednesday, July 26 against the Seattle Mariners, when he threw 3 2/3 innings, allowing four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.